josevnz/rpm_query/Writting UI applications that can query the RPM database with Python.md

 ```

-It is amazing how easy was to add a table and a progress bar to the original script.
+It is amazing how easy was to add a table, and a progress bar to the original script.

 So how the new improved text UI look like?